Playing Mermaids in the Spanish Isles: 3 Days in Mallorca

 Breakfast — Ca'n Joan de s'Aigo

-Assuming you’re staying in Sunil’s apartment, just across the street you’ll find Ca'n Joan de s'Aigo, a Palma hidden gem run by a small Mallorcan family who has produced homemade traditional products for three centuries.
-This historic cafe was notably founded by one of the first ice cream makers in Mallorca—‘Joan de s’Aigo’—and is one of the oldest chocolatiers in Europe.
-Previously an investor in snow stores known as “cases de neu” in the Tramuntana mountain range, Joan invented the premise of mixing melted ice with fruit juice, with the resulting treat being the precursor of today’s ice cream.
-Almond ice-cream was the first to be produced and it was of such good quality that doctors on the island prescribed it to their patients due to its nutritional value.
+If staying in Sunil’s apartment, just across the street find Ca'n Joan de s'Aigo, a Palma hidden gem run by a small Mallorcan family producing homemade traditional products for three centuries.
+This historic café was notably founded by one of the first ice cream makers in Mallorca—‘Joan de s’Aigo’—and one of the oldest chocolatiers in Europe.
+Previously an investor in snow stores known as “cases de neu” in the Tramuntana mountains, Joan invented the premise of mixing melted ice with fruit juice, with the resulting treat being the precursor to today’s ice cream.
+Almond ice-cream was the first flavor produced, considered to be of such good nutritional value that doctors prescribed it to their patients.

 Customers dining inside a historic cafe in Mallorca with a vintage decorative tile sign.

-The Can Sanç location has preserved all the features of the first shop opened in the 1700s, including the mill used to grind the almonds and the ice cream vat which was used until the end of twentieth century.
-A short time later Joan began production of hot chocolate and ensaïmadas, which evolved into a local tradition of consuming these treats together after midnight mass on Christmas Eve.
-The shop opens at 8:00 AM, so you won’t have much time before your 9:00 AM excursion, but you should be able to sneak a spiraled ensaïmada in that small window!
+The Can Sanç location has preserved all the features of the first shop opened in the 1700s, including the almond grinding mill and the ice cream vat used until the end of 20th century.
+A short time later Joan began producing hot chocolate and ensaïmadas, which evolved into a local tradition of consuming these treats together after midnight mass on Christmas Eve.
+You won’t have much time before the 9:00 AM excursion since the shop opens at 8:00 AM, but you should be able to sneak a spiraled ensaïmada in that small window!

 Experience Mallorca Coasteering